Seagate/cloudfuse/README.md

 ## Health Monitor

 Cloudfuse also supports a health monitor.
-It allows customers gain more insight into how their Cloudfuse instance is behaving with the rest of their machine.
+The health monitor allows customers gain more insight into how their Cloudfuse instance is behaving with the rest of their machine.
 Visit [here](https://github.com/Seagate/cloudfuse/wiki/Health-Monitor) to set it up.

 ## Command Line Interface

 ### Linux

-The general format of the Cloudfuse Linux commands is `cloudfuse [command] [arguments] --[flag-name]=[flag-value]`
+The general format of the Cloudfuse Linux commands is:
+`cloudfuse [command] [arguments] --[flag-name]=[flag-value]`

+Available commands:

-- `help` - Help about any command
+- `help` - Displays help about for any command
-- `mount` - Mounts a cloud storage container as a filesystem.
-The supported containers include:
+- `mount` - Mounts a cloud storage container as a filesystem
+  Example: `cloudfuse mount <mount path> --config-file=<config file>`
+  Supported container types:
   - [S3 Bucket Storage](https://aws.amazon.com/s3/)
   - [Azure Blob Storage](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blobs-introduction)
   - [Azure Datalake Storage Gen2](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-introduction)
-  - Example: `cloudfuse mount <mount path> --config-file=<config file>`
 - `mount all` - Mounts all the containers in an S3 Account or Azure account supported by mount
-  - Example: `cloudfuse mount all <mount path> --config-file=<config file>`
+  Example: `cloudfuse mount all <mount path> --config-file=<config file>`
-- `mount list` - Lists all Cloudfuse filesystems.
+- `mount list` - Lists all Cloudfuse filesystems
-  - Example: `cloudfuse mount list`
+  Example: `cloudfuse mount list`
-- `unmount` - Unmounts the Cloudfuse filesystem.
+- `unmount` - Unmounts the Cloudfuse filesystem
-  - Add `--lazy` (or `-z`) flag to use lazy unmount (prevents busy errors)
+  Add `--lazy` (or `-z`) flag to use lazy unmount (prevents busy errors).
-  - Example: `cloudfuse unmount --lazy <mount path>`
+  Example: `cloudfuse unmount --lazy <mount path>`
-- `unmount all` - Unmounts all Cloudfuse filesystems.
+- `unmount all` - Unmounts all Cloudfuse filesystems
-  - Add `--lazy` (or `-z`) flag to use lazy unmount (prevents busy errors)
+  Add `--lazy` (or `-z`) flag to use lazy unmount (prevents busy errors).
-  - Example: `cloudfuse unmount all --lazy`
+  Example: `cloudfuse unmount all --lazy`

 ### Windows

 The general format of the Cloudfuse Windows commands is:
  `cloudfuse service [command] [arguments] --[flag-name]=[flag-value]`

+ Available commands:

 - `cloudfuse service install` - Installs the startup process for Cloudfuse
-- `cloudfuse service uninstall` - Uninstall the startup process for Cloudfuse
+- `cloudfuse service uninstall` - Uninstalls the startup process for Cloudfuse
-- `cloudfuse service mount <mount path>  --config-file=<config file>` - Mount an instance that will persist in Windows when restarted
+- `cloudfuse service mount <mount path>  --config-file=<config file>` - Mounts an instance that will persist in Windows when restarted
-- `cloudfuse service unmount <mount path>` - Unmount mount of Cloudfuse running as a Windows service
+- `cloudfuse service unmount <mount path>` - Unmounts mount of Cloudfuse running as a Windows service

 ### Secure options for both Windows and Linux

-To use security options the general format for cloudfuse commands is `cloudfuse [command] [arguments] --[flag-name]=[flag-value]`
+To use security options the general format for cloudfuse commands is:
+`cloudfuse [command] [arguments] --[flag-name]=[flag-value]`

-- `secure decrypt` - Decrypts a config file.
+- `secure decrypt` - Decrypts a config file
-- `secure encrypt` - Encrypts a config file.
+- `secure encrypt` - Encrypts a config file
-- `secure get` - Gets value of a config parameter from an encrypted config file.
+- `secure get` - Gets value of a config parameter from an encrypted config file
-- `secure set` - Updates value of a config parameter.
+- `secure set` - Updates value of a config parameter

-Note - If you do not have admin rights, you can still mount your cloud without Windows Service, however the process will stay in the foreground.
-Use `cloudfuse mount <mount path>  --config-file=<config file>` to mount, use Ctrl+C to unmount.

 ### Find help from your command prompt

 To see a list of commands, type `cloudfuse -h`.
-To learn about a specific command, just include the name of the command (For
-example: `cloudfuse mount -h`).
+To learn about a specific command, just include the name of the command (For example: `cloudfuse mount -h`).

 ## Limitations

 ### NOTICE

 - We have seen some customer issues around files getting corrupted when `streaming` is used in write mode.
 Kindly avoid using this feature for write while we investigate and resolve it.

 ### Un-Supported File system operations